monome/docs/norns/mods.md

 -- the callback function is called.
 --
--- here we have dummy functionality to help confirm things are getting called -- and test out access to mod level state via mod supplied fuctions.
+-- here we have dummy functionality to help confirm things are getting called -- and test out access to mod level state via mod supplied functions.
 --

 mod.hook.register("system_post_startup", "my startup hacks", function()